How to Create a Customer Journey Map (and Increase Conversions)

 Current state map: This one shows how the customer interacts with the company and tries to identify weak spots in your communication process.
 Current State is a modern, user-centric platform that helps businesses improve their interactions with new and existing customers.

 Future state map: Future-state journey maps are one of the most effective ways to improve marketing processes.
-These state journey maps focus on the possible future actions (or lack of) based on your communication with them.
-They make it easier to predict what your customer might do next (and even prevent them from doing something they regret).
+These state journey maps focus on the possible future actions (or lack thereof) based on your communication with them.
+They make it easier to predict what your customers might do next (and even prevent them from doing something they regret).
 The map also shows the relationship between different actions and consumer outcomes.

 Day in the life map: This customer journey map focuses on the customer’s experience at each step.
-The goal of this type of customer journey map is to frequently understand users’ pain points and issues to refine products and services and make them more effective so that customers can integrate solutions into their daily lives.</sp<>
+This customer journey map aims to frequently understand users’ pain points and issues to refine products and services and make them more effective so that customers can integrate solutions into their daily lives.</sp<>

 Examples of customer journey maps for different types of businesses (SaaS, eCommerce, and brick-and-mortar stores)